psilons/spring-boot-walkthrough/spring-boot-rs-parent-pom/README.md

 # Spring Boot Walk Through Using Spring Parent pom.xml

+Check spring-boot-rs.
+This is more of a showcase.
+For normal usage, use spring-boot-rs.

 ## Run
 There are several ways to run:
 - Run within IntelliJ